gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 ## Raid!

 *Clunk!
 Clunk!
 Clunk!*
-"Bother," the old tortoise said mildly, reaching into the bell and pulling a sock off the clapper.
+"Oh bother," the old tortoise said mildly, reaching up into the bell to pull a sock off the clapper.
 "I know it can be loud when the wind blows, but I keep telling the mayor she really shouldn't do that."

+He pulled the cord again.
 *Dong!
 Dong!
 Dong!*
 This time the bell rang true,
-its peals echoing off the walls of the buildings around the square.
+its peals echoing off the buildings around the square to fill the sky.
 *Dong!
 Dong!
 Dong!*
 Three and a pause to signal an attack.
 Three and a pause to bring Maddy's memories of the worst night of her life rushing back.

 Windows opened.
-Heads poked out.
+People poked their heads out,
+fearful or annoyed according to their natures.
 "What's happening?
 What's going on?"

 "Bots!"
 the goat yelled through cupped paws.
 "Raiders!
-Whole lot of 'em comin' up along the main road!"
+Whole bunch of 'em comin' up along the main road!"

 Mama Roo grabbed Maddy's arm.
 "You and Sindy get back to the house *now*," she ordered.